Gwynedd: History

-Gwynedd (red) as a county split into its districts from 1974 to 1996 when it also included the isle of Anglesey and the District of Aberconwy.
+Left: The 1974 to 1996 administrative county, with five districts including Anglesey and Aberconwy.

-The preserved county of Gwynedd used for lieutenancy purposes, covering all of the modern county of the same name and the Isle of Anglesey.
+Right: The successor lieutenancy preserved county comprising the modern county of the same name and the separate county of the Isle of Anglesey.

 Gwynedd was an independent kingdom from the end of the Roman period until the 13th century, when it was conquered by England.
 The modern Gwynedd was one of eight Welsh counties created on 1 April 1974 under the Local Government Act 1972.
 It covered the entirety of the historic counties of Anglesey and Caernarfonshire, and all of Merionethshire apart from Edeirnion Rural District (which went to Clwyd); and also a few parishes of Denbighshire: Llanrwst, Llansanffraid Glan Conwy, Eglwysbach, Llanddoged, Llanrwst and Tir Ifan.

 The county was divided into five districts: Aberconwy, Arfon, Dwyfor, Meirionnydd and Anglesey.

 The Local Government (Wales) Act 1994 abolished the 1974 county (and the five districts) on 1 April 1996, and its area was divided: the Isle of Anglesey became an independent unitary authority, and Aberconwy (which included the former Denbighshire parishes) passed to the new Conwy County Borough.
 The remainder of the county was constituted as a principal area, with the name Caernarfonshire and Merionethshire, as it covers most of the areas of those two historic counties.
 As one of its first actions, the Council renamed itself Gwynedd on 2 April 1996.
 The present Gwynedd local government area is governed by Gwynedd Council.
 As a unitary authority, the modern entity no longer has any districts, but Arfon, Dwyfor and Meirionnydd remain as area committees.